omahs/golem-docs/docs/golem/golem-overview.md

 3. If a Requestor is willing to use the Provider's resources, the Agreement is signed.
 4. The resources are used by the Requestor \(for example by transferring input/output files and running a particular Golem VM Image, which is derived from the Docker image, on the Provider's hardware\).
 5. The Provider bills the Requestor in GLM tokens.
-6. The Requestor performs an [Ethereum](https://ethereum.org/) payment for resource usage.
+6. The Requestor performs an [Polygon](https://polygon.technology/) payment for resource usage.

 ### Payments

 The last step in the interactions is a payment between requestors and providers for the usage of the resources.
 There are many possible payment scenarios.
 Currently, the default is to use the [Polygon](https://polygon.technology/), a Layer2 solution that greatly improves cost-effectiveness.
 However, a user can also opt to use the Ethereum mainnet, should they wish to do so.

-More on that here:
+More on payment process you can find [here](missinglink-payment-details.md).

-{% page-ref page="../payments/layer-2-payments.md" %}

-and here:

-{% page-ref page="../payments/using-golem-on-mainnet/README.md" %}

-### FAQ

-You can find answers to frequently asked questions about Golem Requestors and providers [here](missinglink.md)